ukpOnline/Animation_DinDinn/README.md

     Requirements:
     You do not need to use exact images, so please use other suitable images.
     Write a networking layer to call the API and fetch data which you have to mock the data to display on the UI.
-    Use the following dependencies/libraries to implement:
-    Architecture VIPER
-    RxSwift + RxCocoa
-    Moya/RxMoya
-    ObjectMapper
-    Also, please do note that the best implementation methods/approaches you choose to use for completing the assignment is up to your discretion.

-    Kindly get back to us with your feedback by Saturday, October 24th before 10:00am (Singapore time).

-    We look forward to hearing back from you soon.

-    Best,
-    DinDinn Careers

-    DinDinn Corporation Pte.
-Ltd.
-    66 Tannery Lane, #04-09B,
-    Sindo Building, Singapore 347805
-    M: +65 9619 3466 | E: careers@dindinn.com
-    www.dindinn.com